Stronger counterexamples to the topological Tverberg conjecture: Proof of Theorem

-Since $f_0=f$ is a local homeomorphism in some neighborhood of $C$, the map $f_{1,-}:=f_1$ is such in a neighborhood of $C-\Sigma_r c$.
-In a neighborhood of $\sigma c$ the map $f_1$ is a shift by $-2f(\sigma c)$ composed with the central projection back to the sphere.
+{\it Proof of $(1_-)$.} Clearly, $h_{-,0}=f$.
+Since $f$ is a local homeomorphism in some neighborhood of $C$, the map $h_{-,1}$ is such in a neighborhood of $C-\Sigma_r c$.
+In a neighborhood of $\sigma c$ the map $h_{-,1}$ is a shift by $-2f(\sigma c)$ composed with the central projection back to the sphere.
 This is clearly a homeomorphism in a neighborhood of $\sigma c$.